 RSS or Really Simple Syndication is one cool way of being in touch with the latest posts on your favorite websites.
 RSS is basically in the “.rss” or “.xml” format.
 You can read RSS feeds in your browser, if your browser supports RSS.
 But to read them more efficiently and in a good environment, you can use RSS Readers.
-There are many of RSS readers out there but very few good ones.
-Here are what I think are some of the finest RSS readers for Windows 8 / 7.
+There are many RSS readers out there but very few good ones.
+Here are what I think are some of the finest RSS readers for Windows 10/8/7.

 Free RSS Readers for Windows

 1. RSSOwl: RSSOwl is a free, open source and a powerful RSS reader.
 It lets you gather all the news from different websites, blogs, etc., and lets you organize them in one place.
 It also categorizes the feeds according to your needs – you can customize your RSS as you feel.
-You can import/export your all data and if you feel inconvenient reading the news on the application, you can also save your unread feeds in HTML format.
+You can import/export your data, and if you feel inconvenient reading the news on the application, you can also save your unread feeds in HTML format.

 It also lets you sync your Google account with it, so that you can even read your Google Reader feeds with RSSOwl.
 RSSOwl supports Add-ons.
 These Add-ons can improve the functionality of the software.
 You can find add-ons and manage them via the add-on manager pre-installed on the application.

 There are many such features in RSS Owl.
 Here are a few of them in short: